databricks/terraform-provider-databricks/docs/resources/grants.md

 It is required to define all permissions for a securable in a single resource, otherwise Terraform cannot guarantee config drift prevention.

+Unlike the [SQL specification](https://docs.databricks.com/sql/language-manual/sql-ref-privileges.html#privilege-types), all privileges to be written with underscore instead of space, e.g. `CREATE_TABLE` and not `CREATE TABLE`.
 Below summarizes which privilege types apply to each securable object in the catalog:

 ## Metastore grants